ivanxtr/dev_test/README.md

 ## Bonus Points

 * Fully responsive UI x
-* Unit Tests of the API
+* Unit Tests of the API x
-* Functional Tests of the UI
+* Functional Tests of the UI x